linuxmint/linuxmint.github.io/reference/git/cinnamon-tutorials/xlet-information-subprocesses.md

 ### Introduction

 You probably want to display information on your xlet which need to be queried from the system.
 This can be done using different ways, and the most common is to execute a command (spawn a subprocess) and check it's output.
-But you should check first, if you can replace subprocesses with any other method:
+But you should check first if you can replace subprocesses with any other method:

 - **Reading file contents**
   For example, if you want to query the system's memory usage, you can execute `free` and parse it's output.
 But memory information are also exposed in the file `/proc/meminfo`.
 You should prefer the file reading method in this case.